mkucz95/finding_donors/README.md

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

-### NB
-I have used Python Version 3.6.3 to complete this project.
+I have used _Python Version 3.6.3_ to complete this project.

 ### Code